 Since opening in 2011, the Omni Hotel in Dallas’ 23-story façade has been a regular subject for photographers, thanks to dynamic light shows, timely sports shout-outs, or advertisers looking to brand our city’s iconic skyline.

-A few weeks ago, however, the Omni’s messaging took on a different tone.
-And, though most had already begun to shelter in place as concerns about the coronavirus finally hit the city, the Dallas skyline was still easily glimpsed from a cellphone screen.
+A few weeks ago, however, Omni’s messaging took on a different tone.
+Though most had already begun to shelter in place as concerns about the coronavirus finally hit the city, the Dallas skyline was still easily glimpsed from a cellphone screen.
 The LED message making the virtual rounds was simple and to the point: “Wash Your Hands.”

 Similar displays followed, including “Stay Home,” “Be Kind,” and “Alone Together,” branding our city’s skyline with simple and universal messages of hope and reassurance.